 Terrorist threat worldwide

 The UAE has a low incidence of crime.
 Petty crime, including pickpocketing and bag snatching, occurs but is relatively rare.
-There have been incidents of drink spiking, including in places frequented by tourists.
+There have been incidents of drink spiking.

 Incidents of physical and verbal harassment, and sexual assault occur.
 Avoid walking alone after dark in isolated places, including pedestrian underpasses.